Dolors Martí Domènech: Post War

 After the end of the Second World War, she hoped to return to Catalonia to play a political role in her native country, mistakenly believing that Franco's regime would not be supported by the Allies of World War II.
-However, her support of Spanish Communist politician, journalist and writer Joan Comorera, led to accusations of deviationism.
+However, her support of the Spanish Communist politician, journalist and writer Joan Comorera led to accusations of deviationism.
 She was disqualified from holding party office and finally expelled from the Unified Socialist Party of Catalonia on 27 October 1946.

 She returned to Spain only once, in 1968, on a trip to Reus to say goodbye to her dying sister.

 Dolors Martí Domènech lived in Bordeaux until her death in 1970 at the age of 69.

 Commemoration

-The Historical Memory Law of 2007 finally granted officia recognition to the victims of the Francoist Spanish dictatorship.
+The Historical Memory Law of 2007 finally granted official recognition to the victims of the Francoist Spanish dictatorship.
 Years later, Tarragona City Council, committed to remembrance and gender equality, decided to name one of the city's streets after Dolors Martí Domènech and to consider the names of other emblematic women in the future.